cfrg/draft-irtf-cfrg-blind-signatures/draft-wood-cfrg-rsa-blind-signatures.md

 rsabssa_sign_blind(pkS, msg)

 Parameters:
-- kLen, the length in bytes of the RSA modulus n
+- kLen, the length in octets of the RSA modulus n
 - kBits, the length in bits of the RSA modulus n

 Inputs: